survivejs/webpack-book/manuscript/advanced_techniques/02_linting.md

 var common = {
   ...
   module: {
-    preLoaders: [
+    rules: [
       {
-        test: /\.jsx?$/,
+        test: /\.js$/,
-        loaders: ['jshint-loader'],
+        loader: 'jshint-loader',
+        // Execute before other loaders
+        enforce: 'pre',
-        // define an include so we check just the files we need
+        // Define an include so we check just the files we need
         include: PATHS.app
       }
     ]